nosami/vsonline/vs-online/how-to/vside.md

 > [!TIP]
 > The guided environment creation experience described above supports Git repositories over the HTTP(S) scheme.
 To use another source control provider, or Git over SSH, simply leave the **Git Repository** setting blank, and use the environment's terminal support to clone your source code.

+Click **Create** to start provisioning the Codespace.
+Your new Codespace will immediately appear in the list of available Codespaces with a progress indicator while its getting setup.
+Codespaces only take about a minute to provision.
+Once the Codespace is ready you'll see the progress indicator change to an Active status indicator.
+Note if you let the Codespace sit idle longer than the suspend period the icon will change to a suspended icon.